drexlerd/Loki/README.md

 ./build/exe/problem benchmarks/gripper/domain.pddl benchmarks/gripper/p-2-0.pddl
 ```

 ## Running the Tests

-The testing framework depends on [GoogleTest](https://github.com/google/googletest).
+The testing framework depends on [GoogleTest](https://github.com/google/googletest) and requires the `-DENABLE_TESTING=ON` flag to be passed to the cmake configure step.

 ## Performance Benchmarks

-The benchmark framework depends on [GoogleBenchmark](https://github.com/google/benchmark).
+The benchmark framework depends on [GoogleBenchmark](https://github.com/google/benchmark) and requires the `-DENABLE_BENCHMARKING=ON` flag to be passed to the cmake configure step.
 The results can be viewed [here](https://drexlerd.github.io/Loki/dev/bench/).

 ## Acknowledgements